 1. How are my costs determined?
 The Off-Campus Study Office calculates your “Cost of Attendance” for your program or foreign university.
 This Sample Budget Worksheet illustrates what is included.
 Airfare from your home is included for U.S. citizens and permanent residents based on costs provided by STA Travel.
 For International Students, the cost of round trip travel from Boston to the program/university is provided, unless lower cost alternatives are more appropriate.
 More detailed information on the policies regarding financial aid for off-campus study is available at Bates Financial Aid Policies.

 2. How much aid will I receive?
 Your family pays the same “Expected Family Contribution” as if you were attending Bates.
 Students receive aid from Bates if the “Cost of Attendance” for their program or university exceeds the “Expected Family Contribution.”
 The aid provided by Bates can be as large as you would receive if on campus, but it cannot exceed that amount.
 If your aid application is complete, you will be informed of your fall semester aid award in July and your winter semester award in December.

-8. What if I do not understand this?
+7. What if I do not understand this?
 First, look at the Sample Budget Worksheet and then re-read this page.
-If still confused, please see Mr. Das, Dean Mangieri, or Ms. Gagnon.
+If still confused, please see Mr. Das or Ms. Bisson.